zishone/mongover/README.md

 * **db.spec.json**
     ```json5
     {
         "seedOnly": false,                      // Specifies if existing database should be migrated or only seeded.
+        "migrateForce": false,                  // Specifies if mongover should migrate the database even if the specified version is the same.
+        "infoCollection": "_mongover",          // Specifies the collection name of the database information such as it's version.
+Defaults to '_mongover'.
         "dropFirst": false,                     // Specifies if existing database should be dropped before specification is applied.
         "alias": "dbName",                      // Alias/Name the database specification will be deployed as.
         "version": "1.0.0",                     // Specifies the version of the database, this will determine if the database needs to be migrated or not.
         "collections": {
             "dropFirst": false,                 // Specifies if the Collection should be dropped before specification is applied.
             "dropIndexesFirst": false,          // Specifies if all the Indexes of the Collection should be dropped before specification is applied.
             "options": {},                      // Create Collection Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createCollection
             "indexes": [
                 {
                     "dropFirst": false,         // Specifies if Index with same name should  be dropped before specification is applied.
                     "keys": {                   // Specify keys to be indexed.
 See: https://docs.mongodb.com/manual/indexes/#index-types
                         "fieldName": 1
                     },
                     "options": {                // Create Index Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createIndex
                         "name": "fieldName_1"
                     }
                 }
             ],
             "data": {
                 "preservePrimaryKey": true,     // Specifies if _id from export file should be preserved when applied.
                 "upsertFields": [               // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
                     "fieldName"
                 ],
                 "ignoreFields": [               // Specify fields to be ignored when updating existing documents.
                     "fieldName"
                 ]
             }